macleginn/traversable-trie/README.md

 # A trie in Python with step-by-step traversal and longest-prefix retrieval

-A Python implementation of a Trie data structure.
-This Trie can store sequences of hashable objects.
-It's designed to allow for step-by-step traversal and to efficiently find the longest prefix of a given sequence that exists in the Trie as a valid, previously inserted sequence.
+A Python implementation of the trie data structure.
+This trie can store sequences of hashable objects.
+It is designed to allow for step-by-step traversal and to efficiently find the longest prefix of a given sequence that exists in the trie as a valid, i.e. previously inserted, sequence.

 ## Features